-Also keeping in mind, the wonders of word-of-mouth marketing and client referrals, retention of satisfied clients can safely be rendered as a pivotal element necessary for the long-term success of both independent practitioners as well as established law firms.
+From the wonders of word-of-mouth client referrals to marketing techniques, retaining satisfied clients is a pivotal element necessary for the long-term success of independent practitioners and established law firms.

 Observance of the Client-Attorney Protocol